 These Gruyere Scalloped Potatoes are a definite crowd pleaser!
 Layers of thinly sliced potatoes topped with an amazing assortment of gourmet cheeses, this is the perfect side dish to go alongside any savory meal.
 We like to pair it with Brown Butter Pork Chops and Oven Roasted Pulled Pork!

-My family loves scalloped potatoes and especially when the potatoes are fresh from the garden.
+My family loves scalloped potatoes and potatoes au gratin, especially when the potatoes are fresh from the garden.
 I love kicking things up a notch and trying them with new cheeses and flavors.
 When I saw Gruyere on sale at the grocery store I knew I wanted to try it in this recipe and boy am I glad I did!
 Gruyere cheese tends to be on the pricier side, at least at my grocery store.
 Gruyère is sweet cheese but with a slightly salty undertone.
 It matches perfectly with the bacon and potato combination that we have created here.

 One of the signature traits of this dish is its uniform potato size.
 We don’t just scatter the potatoes around and hope for the best, we lay them out perfectly straight, which makes it look beautiful and helps the dish cook evenly.
 Be sure to use a mandolin for uniform slices.
 Your mandolin should have a “thin slice” blade and I recommend that for this dish.
 One of the beautiful aspects of this scalloped potato dish is how the potatoes are laid out.
 To make sure you can replicate it, use your mandolin right on the cutting board.
 Using it over a bowl will cause the potatoes to separate and they will not be lined up as they are in this recipe.
 I cut one potato at a time and set them aside while I work on the next one.